Thejas775/Vision-AI-Google-Solution-Challenge-2024/README.md

 **Usage:**

 1. Install required libraries using `pip install -r requirements.txt`.
-2. Place your image database in the `images` folder.
+2. Substitute `Your Gemini api key` with your actual Gemini API key.
-3. Substitute `Your Gemini api key` with your actual Gemini API key.
+3. Run `python main.py`.
-4. Run `python main.py`.
+4. If you want to use Facial recognition ,put your image database in the `images` folder.